wenhongg/roombook-ui/README.md

 # Overview of room booking project

+All my code is in src/views/MainPage.
+Other folders in views are starter code from material UI.

 ## Assumptions

 1. People will book and use rooms in units of hours.
+2. No fixed list of authorized users (anyone can book, with name and contact)
+3. No limit on hours the room can be booked for.

 ## Functionality